 De Volksbank N.V.'s baseline credit assessment (BCA) of baa1 reflects (1) the bank's very low risk profile; (2) strong capital base; and (3) resilient profitability, although constrained by the lack of diversification.
 As a result of (i) its strategic refocus on domestic retail mortgages and (ii) the benign macroeconomic environment prevailing in the Netherlands, de Volksbank's asset risk has improved materially over the past few years.
-In addition, the bank displays a very strong capital base allowing it to withstand the future regulatory requirements.
-Despite pressures on net interest margins due to the low interest rate environment, de Volksbank has shown a resilient profitability since 2014 owing to a significant decrease in credit costs and operating expenses.
-Nonetheless, de Volksbank's credit profile and profitability will continue to be constrained by the lack of diversification.
+In addition, the bank displays a very strong capital base allowing it to face future regulatory requirements.
+We believe de Volksbank's credit profile and profitability will continue to be constrained by its lack of diversification.

-De Volksbank's long-term deposit and senior unsecured debt ratings of A3 reflect (1) the bank's BCA of baa1; (2) no uplift from our Advanced Loss Given Failure (LGF) analysis due to the moderate loss-given-failure of these debt instruments; and (3) one notch of government support uplift due to de Volksbank's status of state-owned bank and systemic importance in the Netherlands
+De Volksbank's long-term deposit and senior unsecured debt ratings of A3 reflect (1) the bank's BCA of baa1; (2) no uplift from our Advanced Loss Given Failure (LGF) analysis due to the moderate loss-given-failure of these debt instruments; and (3) one notch of government support uplift due to the bank's systemic importance in the Netherlands.